How to buy Codan (CDA) shares

 Codan share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Codan's is 0.5301.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Codan's is 0.6567.
 This would suggest that Codan's shares are less volatile than average (for this exchange).

 Frequently asked questions